An officer with PTSD fatally shot a mentally ill man. He’s still on the force.

 They had argued over car keys.
 Sonny pushed his father, tried to slap him and told him to stay out of his room, Tan said.

-Sonny had been off his medications for months, and his father called the police hoping they would take his son to a “special hospital” where he would get treatment, according to court testimony.
-The younger Lam had been diagnosed with schizophrenia while working as an engineer in San Jose, his sister Mimi Lam said.
+Sonny had been off his medications for months, and his father called the police hoping they would take his son to a “special hospital” where he would get treatment, according to his court testimony.
+The younger Lam had been diagnosed with schizophrenia while working as an engineer in San Jose, his sister Mimi Lam said in an interview with The Bee.
 He had demanded his parents take him to the hospital because he said the government had put a chip in his leg and he had to get it out, she said.
-“That’s when we found out he had schizophrenia.”
+“That’s when we found out he had schizophrenia,” Mimi said.

 Slowly, the disease began to eat away at the life he had worked to build since immigrating to the United States as a teenager.
 He would hear voices, see things and talk back to those voices, Mimi said.
 When he could no longer keep up with his engineering work, Sonny went to work at a family member’s restaurant in Paso Robles and eventually moved to Los Banos with his parents, where he – with the help of medications – became their full-time caretaker.